shreyasgunjal/The_Bike_Store/README.md

 # The_Bike_Store
-The Site comprises of the bike store management system for the admin, store and staff users which is totally store oriented
+The project/site comprises of the bike store management system for the admin, store and staff users which is totally store oriented